Stochastic Burgers PDEs with random coefficients and a generalization of the Cole-Hopf transformation: Linearization of the Forward Random Burgers Equation

 for every $(t,x)\in (0,T]\times \mathbb{R}.$ Making also use of (\ref{def:SOLV}), we rewrite (\ref{eqn:BSPDESH}) as

 for every $(t,x)\in (0,T]\times\mathbb{R}.$ A comparison between the last two equations leads to the definitions

-where (\ref{def:ELL}) has been used as well.
-Finally, substituting them in the semimartingale decomposition of $\, G\, $, we derive the FSPDE of (\ref{eqn:BSPDEG}); the initial condition comes from (\ref{eqn:BSPDESH}) and (\ref{def:SOLV}) for $t=0$.
+Finally, substituting them in the semimartingale decomposition of $\, G\, $, we derive the FSPDE of (\ref{eqn:BSPDEG}), whose well-posedness is ensured by (\ref{ineq:coeffGxx}) and the initial condition comes from (\ref{eqn:BSPDESH}) and (\ref{def:SOLV}) for $t=0$.
 Regarding the positivity of $G$ see the following remark. \end{proof}

 \begin{remark} FSPDE (\ref{eqn:BSPDEG}) is a linear PDE with random coefficients, but does not contain any stochastic integral.
-This means that it can be treated pathwise rather than in an It\^o integration sense, a fact that simplifies its analysis immensely, and allows us to use qualitative results, e.g. maximum principles, to study properties of its solutions like positivity, monotonicity etc. In fact, for the special case of constant coefficients with $k(\cdot,\cdot)=c(\cdot,\cdot)=0$ this PDE reduces to (\ref{eqn:introHEAT}). \end{remark} 1cm
+This means that it can be treated pathwise rather than in an It\^o integration sense, a fact that simplifies its analysis immensely, and allows us to use qualitative results, e.g. maximum principles, to study properties of its solutions like positivity, monotonicity etc. In fact, for the special case of constant coefficients with $k(\cdot,\cdot)=c(\cdot,\cdot)=0$ this PDE reduces to (\ref{eqn:introHEAT}). \end{remark}